hseccia/HackerRank-Portfolio/AbsolutePermutation/README.md

 Language Used: C++

-Algorithms Stragies Used: Maps, Mathematical Algorithms, Linear Search
+Algorithms Stragies Used: Maps, mathematical algorithms, linear search

 Instructions to Test/Confirm: https://www.hackerrank.com/challenges/absolute-permutation/problem, copy-paste CPP file into coding area or use "Upload code as file"